When the yellow sun smiles

 As someone who wants to protect the family.

-In the empty space between those words
+But in reality, I wasn't in the empty space between those words.

 “…But why did you leave without saying a word to me?”

-It seemed to have deepened once more.
+Noah's eyes seemed to deepen once more.

 I didn't stop talking.